 Restart your Mac

 The easiest thing to do when you encounter any systemic issue is to simply restart your Mac.
 Often, various scripts and processes in your Mac could start interfering with each other, causing one or more apps to display some sort of errors.
-Restarting the macOS would restart all those processes and hopefully resolve any issues.
+Restarting your Mac would restart all those processes and hopefully resolve any issues.

 To restart your Mac properly:

-Keep the “Reopen windows when logging back in” uncheck
+- Keep the “Reopen windows when logging back in” unchecked

 Test your internet connection

-If restarting didn’t help, the problem could be with your internet connection being unstable.
+If restarting didn’t help, the problem could be with your internet connection.
 In case you use WiFi, try to switch to an Ethernet cable to see if you get the same error message.
 Then test your internet speed overall:

 Your results should roughly be in the vicinity of the stated speed on your internet service provider (ISP) plan.
-If your speed test wouldn’t complete, call your ISP for further guidance.
+If your internet speed is okay, there could still be an issue with network stability due to channels overlapping, or other things.
+You can use a tool like WiFi Explorer to investigate it:

 Check Apple’s server status